zw1454/cs107-FinalProject/docs/documentation.md

 ### Classes

  - Variable - A class that mimics the behavior of a node in the computational graph.
-When initialized, a dual number class is a single variable with user specified value.
+When initialized, a dual number class is a single variable with a user specified value.
  - Variables - A class that contains several dual number classes based on user's specification.
 This is to handle the case when the objective function is multivariate.
 The number of dual numbers contained is the number of variables used to form the objective function.
-We will focus on implementing the multi-variable case in the future.
+ - Functions - Abstract class that brings together Variable types to handle AD for vector inputs and vector outputs.

 ### Methods and Name Attributes